echopen/echopen_prototyping/inprogress/requirements/preparing-captech.md

 ## Mechanics

-* **Bring the probe out of water !** To start doing a few tests on the human body outside the aquarium we will make a simplistic probe.
+### Bring the probe out of water !
+To start doing a few tests on the human body outside the aquarium we will make a simplistic probe.
 It will be composed of:

 * stepper motor
 * 3.5MHz transducer mounted on a rotating drum and tilted by 30 °
 * sealed shell made of a material transparent to ultrasound
 * sealed grommet to pass the 4 wires of the motor and the shielded wire of the transducer
 * controller to control the stepping motor

+### Design a calibration system
-* To calibrate the focus zone of the transducers and the image geometrical deformation after scan conversion, design a calibration system to be used in the aquarium:
+To calibrate the focus zone of the transducers and the image geometrical deformation after scan conversion, design a calibration system to be used in the aquarium:

 * A **2 or 3 axis table** capable of moving a target in the aquarium
 * A system for monitoring and controlling the axis
 * A chain to acquire measures and report results

 ## Embedded systems